WeirdMidas/SkySceneAddon/README.md

 ## ⭐ Features

-- Pure memory management optimization module, not containing other placebo and supporting all mainstream platforms
+- Pure memory management optimization module, not containing other placebo and supporting all mainstream platforms.
+It also reduces energy consumption proportionally, allowing the user to enjoy better battery life
 - Now when installing the module, you can choose to choose one of the three or four depending on your kernel versions of LMK in the module installation, where you will receive options to choose, at least for Android 10 or higher, where in Android 9 or lower it is fixed in the old LMK, the famous driver LMK.
 Each LMK below has its advantage in specific, and also dedicated optimizations for each one after the block below:
   - **lmkd psi**: Said by Google as the future "main" solution to replace minfree
   - Advantages: Psi on supported phones is much more accurate in knowing which apps to kill, when using metrics that look at CPU, MEM and I/O. Based on these metrics, lmkd can choose who to kill to prevent stalls from occurring, making psi almost 2x-10x with fewer false positives